npdemas/npdemas.github.io/consulting.md

 layout: page
 ---

-Demas Consulting, LLC is a technical consulting company serving hardware companies in the greater Boston area.
+Demas Consulting, LLC is provides technical consulting services to hardware companies in the greater Boston area.
+Current projects are focused on developing medical devices and advanced instrumentation systems.

-Some of our areas of technical expertise include (but are not limited to):
+Our areas of expertise include:
 - Prototyping
 - Research and Development
 - Product & Machine Design